repwolfe/613/README.md

      for the text and division of the *mitzvos*.
 Their division was determined by [*Rav Avraham Shimon Traube*](https://he.wikipedia.org/wiki/%D7%90%D7%91%D7%A8%D7%94%D7%9D_%D7%A9%D7%9E%D7%A2%D7%95%D7%9F_%D7%98%D7%A8%D7%95%D7%99%D7%91),
      whose text, division, and notes can also be viewed [here](https://hebrewbooks.org/pdfpager.aspx?req=14119&st=&pgnum=6).

+## TODO
+The following is a non-exhaustive list of what still needs to be completed:

+ - Include a visual listing of the following opinions on the Taryag Mitzvos: **Semak**, **Sefer Charedim**, **Rav Saadiah Gaon**, **Sefer Yereim**, **Ri Albargaloni**, **Ata Hinchalta**, **Rav Eliyahu HaZaken**, and perhaps **Sefer HaMitzvos HaKatzar** by the **Chofetz Chaim**.
+ - The ability to sort the mitzvos according to the *Aseres HaDibros*.
+The plan is to implement this for the listings of **Rav Saadiah Gaon**, as he already categorized them this way (although the two lists aren't exactly the same, which will create challenges), **Semag** (**Ma'amar HaSeichel** sorts his listing this way), and perhaps **Ramban** (who sorts some of the mitzvos this way).
+Also worth investigating is **Keser Torah** by **Rav Dovid Vital**.
+ - Make the website mobile friendly.
+ - Fix some efficiency bugs as the website is sometimes slow, and some other visual bugs.
+ - Add an efficient search bar.

+ ## Help support us
+ There's a lot of work still left to do, and unfortunately we can't do it so quickly without funding.
+If you would like to help support us to accomplish our goals, please be in touch via email: contact@thetaryag.com.
+Sponsorship opportunities are also available.
+We look forward to hearing from you.